Thepowerofagod/Madara/README.md

 ## Fake Emails
 1. Use some email spoof service but they end up in spam
+	- Google spoof email
-2. Use your own server (hosting like dreamhosting)
+2. Use your own server (hosting like https://www.dreamhost.com/) Create send.php in the the website directory and go to the /send.php
 ```
 <?php